Sadzurami/games-activation-clients-app/readme.md

 ## Checking the game's existence

-Checks if the game exists on the account.
+Optional.
 If the game already exists, the script will move to the next account, and the current account will be added to the ignore list.

 ## Requests proxification